 Julia Child’s Paella a l’Americaine was one of my mom’s signature dishes.
 Made for special occasions, we loved to dive into the pan full of chicken, seafood, spicy chorizo and rice!

 This impressive, multifaceted one dish meal is a Spanish classic and perfect for entertaining.
-Your guests will be thrilled with every flavorful bite!
+Your guests will be thrilled with every flavorful bite of this Seafood Paella Recipe with Chicken!

 Paella a l’Americaine

 My mom discovered this Paella a l’Americaine recipe back in the day when our television only had 4 stations.
 And NO remote control.
 She watched the Galloping Gourmet and The French Chef, who happened to be Julia Child.
-One Saturday, Julia dazzled my mother by demonstrating her paella.
+One Saturday, Julia dazzled my mother by demonstrating her seafood paella recipe with chicken.

 After the show aired, my mom promptly wrote the TV station.
 They then mailed her the recipe.
 How quaint is that?
 I treasure that original typed copy.